Not Seeing the Forest for the Trees: The Oversight of Defaunation in REDD+ and Global Forest Governance

 Goals and Methods

-The study conducted a desktop review of REDD+ policies and national implementation efforts in Colombia, Ecuador, Nigeria, Tanzania, and Indonesia, assessing whether hunting and defaunation were recognized as threats to forest function.
-Researchers analyzed sub-national REDD+ project documents to see if they incorporated wildlife conservation, hunting management, or biodiversity monitoring into their frameworks.
-The study also examined how defaunation affects forest regeneration, tree species composition, and carbon storage.
+The study reviews REDD+ policies and national implementation in Colombia, Ecuador, Nigeria, Tanzania, and Indonesia to assess whether they recognize hunting and defaunation as threats to forest function.
+Researchers analyze sub-national REDD+ project documents to determine if they incorporate wildlife conservation, hunting management, or biodiversity monitoring.
+The study also examines how defaunation affects forest regeneration, tree species composition, and carbon storage.

 Conclusion

-The findings reveal that defaunation is almost entirely ignored in both international and national REDD+ strategies.
-While biodiversity is mentioned as a co-benefit, the specific role of wildlife in maintaining forest ecosystems is not explicitly addressed.
-Hunting is rarely considered a driver of forest degradation, despite clear evidence that the loss of large frugivores and seed dispersers alters tree recruitment and reduces carbon storage capacity.
-Even at the sub-national level, where REDD+ projects are implemented, references to hunting were largely superficial, with few concrete measures to monitor or mitigate its effects.
-The study argues that without integrating defaunation into REDD+, forest conservation efforts risk failing in the long term.
+The findings show that both international and national REDD+ strategies almost entirely ignore defaunation.
+While biodiversity appears as a co-benefit, REDD+ rarely addresses the specific role wildlife plays in maintaining forest ecosystems.
+Hunting rarely features as a driver of forest degradation, despite strong evidence that losing large frugivores and seed dispersers alters tree recruitment and reduces carbon storage.
+Even sub-national REDD+ projects mention hunting superficially and implement few measures to monitor or mitigate its effects.
+The study concludes that without integrating defaunation into REDD+, forest conservation efforts risk failing over the long term.

 Reference: